-3.1 E.On reactor pressure vessel head nozzles
+3.1 E.ON reactor pressure vessel head nozzles

-The non-destructive inspection of dissimilar welds is an important part of the inspection program in refuelling outages in nuclear power plants.
-The inspection of the inner weld surface in the reactor pressure vessel head nozzles of german PWR plants is complicated by geometrical constriction.
-This dissimilar weld is accessible only through a 1 mm thick gap, which the eddy current probe must pass trough.
-For this inspection a new eddy current technique had to be developed.
-Due to the geometrical limitations the probe design had to ensure an extremely flat probe.
+The non-destructive inspection of dissimilar welds is an important part of the inspection programme in refuelling outages in nuclear power plants.
+The inspection of the inner weld surface in the reactor pressure vessel head nozzles of German PWR plants is complicated by geometrical constriction.
+This dissimilar weld is accessible only through a 1 mm-thick gap, through which the eddy current probe must pass.
+For this inspection, a new eddy current technique had to be developed.
+Due to the geometrical limitations, the probe design had to ensure an extremely flat probe.
 The qualification of the inspection technique was performed with a test specimen made of a real nozzle using EDM notches as simulation of cracks according to applicable rules.

 During the inspection in 2007 an indication was found close to the austenitic side of the dissimilar weld in one nozzle.
 The signal was not within the phase range of defects found in the qualification and the signature was totally different from the signal of notches.
-So the indication was not classified as a defect signal.
-Nevertheless it was decided to make further investigation to find out the reason of the signal.
+So, the indication was not classified as a defect signal.
+Nevertheless, it was decided to make further investigation to find out the reason for the signal.

 One of the points to study in this investigation was to find out the difference between notch signals and the signals of real cracks.
-Next aim was to develop a visual technique able to inspect the inner weld surface through the 1 mm gap.
+The next aim was to develop a visual technique able to inspect the inner weld surface through the 1 mm gap.
 A new test specimen was made using again an original nozzle.
 Trueflaw was ordered to manufacture cracks in this new specimen and as well to make different EDM notches and notch fields as a reference.

-E.On supplied an original nozzle to Trueflaw to be used as a test block.
+E.ON supplied an original nozzle to Trueflaw to be used as a test block.
 Part of the test block was marked to be used for validation.
-Trueflaw produced validation cracks of desired size to this area.
-Figure 2 shows example image from a validation crack with measured crack opening on the surface.
-The area containing the validation cracks was then cut out from the tube using electric dicharge machining (EDM) and the cracks destructively examined to reveal the true crack depth.
-During the production, E.On and consultant expert of the authority (TÜV) visited Trueflaw to follow the progress.
-Subsequent to the accepted validation result, the final cracks were manufactured and sample supplied to E.On.
+Trueflaw produced validation cracks of desired size in this area.
+Figure 2 shows an example image from a validation crack with measured crack opening on the surface.
+The area containing the validation cracks was then cut out from the tube using electric discharge machining (EDM) and the cracks destructively examined to reveal the true crack depth.
+During the production, E.ON and consultant expert of the authority (TÜV) visited Trueflaw to follow the progress.
+Subsequent to the accepted validation result, the final cracks were manufactured and the sample supplied to E.ON.

 Figure 2.
-Example validation crack in E.On nozzle.
-Crack was imaged using a camera microscope and shown with respective crack opening measured from the image.
+Example validation crack in E.ON nozzle.
+The crack was imaged using a camera microscope and is shown with respective crack opening measured from the image

 With the manufactured cracks, the eddy current system qualification was repeated, and the phase range for defects could be basically verified but reduced at the edges.
-Due to a crack with secondary crack close to it could be proved, that no phase shift occurs, when more then one crack is in the area of influence of the probe.
-The new developed visual inspection technique (using special optical components an ccd chip together with an optical fibre lighting) was as well qualified with the natural cracks from Trueflaw.
+It could be proved that, due to a crack with secondary crack close to it, no phase shift occurs when more then one crack is in the area of influence of the probe.
+The new developed visual inspection technique (using special optical components and CCD chip together with an optical fibre lighting) was as well qualified with the natural cracks from Trueflaw.

-In the outage 2008 a second inspection with the optimized qualification and the visual inspection was made.
+In the 2008 outage, a second inspection with the optimised qualification and the visual inspection was made.
 It could be shown that the reason for the indication was of geometrical nature.
 A crack in the component could be excluded.

-3.2 Fortum steam collector primary collector
+3.2 Fortum steam generator primary collector

-Fortum Ltd., Loviisa Powerplant (Finland) conducted an ultrasonic qualification for VVER steam generator primary collector during the 2008 summer outage.
+Fortum Ltd, Loviisa Powerplant (Finland) conducted an ultrasonic qualification for a VVER steam generator primary collector during the 2008 summer outage.
 A schematic illustration of the steam generator is presented in Figure 3.